zrmacc/RNOmni/README.md

 Nomenclature
 ------------

 In `DINT`, direct refers to the fact that INT is applied *directly* to the phenotype `y`.
 In contrast, during `IINT`, the INT is applied to the phenotype only *indirectly*, i.e. to the phenotypic residuals.
-Another indirect approach was considered, namely regressing `y` on both `X` and `S` during residual formation, rather than adjusting for `S` during association testing.
-In simulations, this approach did not consistently provide valid inference.

 Parallelization
 ---------------